JustArtiom/backend-express-template/README.md

 ## Dynamic Routing

 For dynamic segments in your route, name your file with the dynamic part enclosed in square brackets.
 For example, [postId]-get.ts handles GET requests to /posts/:postId.
-Take a loot an an example [here](src/routes/example/[dynamic_route]-get.ts)
+Take a look an an example [here](src/routes/example/[dynamic_route]-get.ts)

 # Error interface